vladsovetov/monorepo-linked-deps-sync/CONTRIBUTING.md

 ## Release new version
 When we have some commits and want to release a new version we should to perform next actions:
 1. run `yarn build` - to build new github action artifact
+2. commit the change following [commit convention](https://www.conventionalcommits.org/en/v1.0.0/)
-2. run `yarn release-tag` - to build new tag
+3. run `yarn release-tag` - to build new tag
-3. run `sync-tag` - to sync just created new tag
+4. run `sync-tag` - to sync just created new tag